Fariha-Marzan/Employee-Management-System/README.md

 # Employee Management System
-An application to create and manage employee information with email address.
+An application to create and manage employee information with email address

 - Developed an employee management application with email address
 - Management across multiple departments (sales, development, accounting)